- Arctic & The Environment

 Back to Top Nav

 Campbell, John L. and John A. Hall.
-2015.
-The World of States.
-London: Bloomsbury Press.
+2021.
+The World of States, 2nd edition.
+New York: Cambridge University Press.

 What Capitalism Needs: Forgotten Lessons of Great Economists